Afro523/Reuters_Medal_Test/readme.md

 After the component mounts, fetch the JSON data.
 Run the provided initial sort category and pass the data to MedalContainer as a prop.

 ## src/components/MedalContainer.jsx
-- Supplied Props
+* Supplied Props
---sortFunc: This is the sorting function being passed to the banner.
+  * sortFunc: This is the sorting function being passed to the banner.
---data: This is the dataset to be rendered
+  * data: This is the dataset to be rendered
---sort: Share the current category
+  * sort: Share the current category

 This is where the UI elements are rendered together to create the widget.
 No state here!